-The textual display of coordinates in the POSITION INFORMATION PANEL (See Section 2.4.2.1 on page 27) or the graphical display of coordinates in the PLANIMETRIC PLOT (See Section 2.5.4 on page 47) allow to switch between different representations of the current position.
+The textual display of coordinates in the Position Information Panel (See Section 2.4.2.1 on page 27) or the graphical display of coordinates in the Planimetric Plot (See Section 2.5.4 on page 47) allow to switch between different representations of the current position.
 The Cartesian, geodetic and geocentric coordinates result from coordinate conversions based on the current reference ellipsoid (See Section B.1).
-The cartographic projection is obtained by applying the forward mapping equations of the conformal direct Mercator projection (See Section B.2 on the following page) while the topocentric coordinates are formed from a plane tangent to the Earth's surface fixed to a specific location (See Section B.3 on page 200).
+The cartographic projection is obtained by applying the forward mapping equations of the conformal direct Mercator projection (See Section B.2 on the next page) while the topocentric coordinates are formed from a plane tangent to the Earth's surface fixed to a specific location (See Section B.3 on page 200).